NYHTC/applescript-fm-helper/README.md

-### Dependancy
+### Dependency
 This package assumes that cliclick ([github](https://github.com/BlueM/cliclick)) exists.
-Once compiled, update `main.scpt` with its location.
+Once compiled, update `main.scpt` with its location IFF you installed it elsewhere.
 By default, it is set to be at REPOSITORY/vendor/cliclick/cliclick

 ### Helpful Tools
-[RCDefaultApp](http://www.rubicode.com/Software/RCDefaultApp/) is a helpful system prefenreces utility used for setting up the default app for opening FMP URLs.
+[RCDefaultApp](http://www.rubicode.com/Software/RCDefaultApp/) is a helpful system preferences utility used for setting up the default app for opening FMP URLs.
 This tools is especially useful when both Pro and Advanced is installed.